 This guide shows you how to use SMS Geo Permissions to reduce your exposure to SMS-based fraud and related unexpected financial risks.

-Twilio supports sending SMS messages to many countries globally.
+Twilio supports sending SMS messages to many countries globally(link takes you to an external page).
 While this capability provides you with a wide reach to serve your use cases, it is just as important to use the tools available to you to manage your exposure to risks such as SMS Pumping Fraud.

 SMS Geo Permissions are one such tool.
 Configuring SMS Geo Permissions allows you to control the list of countries to which you can send SMS messages.
 Given the rise of fraud in the SMS ecosystem, Twilio recommends disabling destination countries your business doesn't use or uses infrequently as a line of defense against fraudulent activity.